f-droid/fdroid-website/_docs/How_to_update_an_app.md

     optional (the Android Manifest can help here).
 If crash reporting is on by default the app needs an anti-feature.
 Same thing applies to ads.
--   Add any info for the next time above Auto Update Mode, and see if the update check mode needs any tweaking.
+-   Add any info for the next time above AutoUpdateMode, and see if the update check mode needs any tweaking.
 -   Have a quick look at the description and urls to see if anything needs updating